 There is a taxi service on the island as well as public vans.
 The public vans are identified by the “Vieques y Sus Barrios” sign on the windshield (Vieques and Neighborhoods).
 You can wave the vans down on the street or call to be picked up.
 They are also parked just outside the Ferry Terminal on the right as you head into town.
 Expect a minimum $10 fare if not sharing or around $3 per person.

 Now it’s time to share the guide to Vieques Island shopping.
 Vieques has two towns one on each side of the island.
 The main town is Isabelle Segunda (Isabelle II) and the other, Esperanza.
-Isabelle II is the administrative center and capital of Vieques.
+Isabelle II is the administrative centre and capital of Vieques.
 Here you will find postal and banking services, doctors and dentists, as well as restaurants and a small collection of boutiques.
-Esperanza is the small tourist town on the other side of the island.
+Esperanza is a small tourist town on the other side of the island.
 Here you will find a small strip of restaurants and bars as well as a few small souvenir boutiques and a

 Eating & Drinking

 Vieques has loads of great restaurants, mostly Puerto Rican and American.
 Restaurants range from great street-side vendors to upscale dining.
 There are many options, so we will not list them all, we will, however, share some we consider to be the better dining experiences on the island.
 Our perfect guide to Vieques Island restaurants!
 These are just some of the choices we have found to be worth a mention.

 One of the big draw cards bringing people to Vieques is its stunning Caribbean beaches.
 This is one of the rare Caribbean islands where you can still have a beach all to yourself.
 Well not all of them all of the time, but a lot of the time!

 There are loads of beaches on Vieques and all of them are special for one reason or another.
 Some are hard to find, some are hard to get to, and some you are always guaranteed to have to yourself.
 So make the effort to visit as many as you can when on Vieques.